Yemeni civil war (2014–present): War crime accusations

 British researcher Alex de Waal wrote that the "responsibility for Yemen goes beyond Riyadh and Abu Dhabi to London and Washington.
 Britain has sold at least £4.5 billion in arms to Saudi Arabia and £500 million to the UAE since the war began.
 The US role is even bigger: Trump authorized arms sales to the Saudis worth $110 billion last May.
 Yemen will be the defining famine crime of this generation, perhaps this century."

 In August 2018, a report by UN experts said all parties to the conflict may have committed war crimes, including the governments of Yemen, the United Arab Emirates and Saudi Arabia, and the Houthi movement.
 The UN described the conflict as the world's worst humanitarian crisis.
 The report documented 6,475 deaths in the conflict, but estimated the true number was significantly higher.
 The report criticized Saudi-led airstrikes and accused parties of unlawful violations such as "deprivation of the right to life, arbitrary detention, rape, torture, enforced disappearances and child recruitment".

-In February 2020, British law firm Stoke White appealed the authorities in Britain, the U.S., and Turkey to arrest senior officials from the United Arab Emirates (UAE) for allegedly carrying out war crimes and torture in Yemen.
-The complaints were lodged under the provision of 'universal jurisdiction', wherein the nations must probe breaches of the Geneva Convention for possible war crimes.
+In February 2020, British law firm Stoke White appealed to the authorities in Britain, the U.S., and Turkey to arrest senior officials from the United Arab Emirates (UAE) for allegedly carrying out war crimes and torture in Yemen.
+The complaints were lodged under the provision of 'universal jurisdiction', wherein nations must probe breaches of the Geneva Convention for possible war crimes.

 In March 2020, Human Rights Watch accused Saudi military forces and Saudi-backed Yemeni forces of carrying out abuse of Yemeni civilians in the country's eastern province of al-Mahrah.
 They accused them arbitrarily arresting, torturing, and illegally transferring detainees to the kingdom of Saudi Arabia.
 The report documented 16 cases of arbitrary detention and five cases of detainees who had been transferred illegally to Saudi Arabia.
 According to a report from May 2020 by Yemeni human rights group Mwatana, since May 2016, more than 1,600 cases of arbitrary detentions, 770 forced disappearances, 344 cases of torture and at least 66 deaths in unofficial prisons have been documented.
 The report stated that Houthis were responsible for most abuses.
 It blamed them for 350 forced disappearances, 138 incidents of torture, and 27 deaths in detention, while UAE-backed forces, including the Southern Transitional Council, were responsible for 327 disappearances, 141 cases of torture, and 25 deaths in detention.
 The report blamed forces loyal to the Saudi-backed Yemeni government for 65 cases of torture and over 24 deaths.